ionic-team/getting-started-iv-react/README.md

 ```

 **Note:** As we continue with this tutorial, we will just provide the new markup or code that is required.
 It is up to you to make sure that the correct imports and component definitions are added.

+Build this and run it on your device(s).
+You should be able to enter some data and store it in the vault by clicking "Set Session Data."
+If you then shutdown the app and start it again, you should be able to restore it using "Restore Session Data."

 ## Locking and Unlocking the Vault